Furkanzmc/qtdevcon-community-driven-coding-guidelines/slides.md

 <!--
 When you look at the code, it should be easy to get a big picture idea of the properties and signals this document provides so the code you read down below makes more sense.

+Mitchell mentioned that Component is also an attached property so we should change this as well.
 -->

 ---